raymond92928/AIcouse/README.md

-# S5BAI
+# AI class
-Here is some code for S5B AI class and 聯課活動
+Here is some code for AI class

 If you want to download the folder, [here the link.](https://download-directory.github.io/)